mauricerenck/kirby-podcaster/README.md

 You can enable download tracking via Matomo for each feed.
 Go to your feed settings and click on the Tracking tab.
 Fill in all needed values.

+## External tracking with podtrac
+Just log into the panel, go to your feed and enable podtrac in the tracking-tab.

 ## Add Player to template

 There are two players available.